The Istrian peninsula, situated in the west of Croatia, actually belongs to three countries – Croatia, Slovenia and Italy.

 #3 Spend the day exploring the Brijuni islands

-On the west coast of the Istrian Peninsula you will find 14 islands that make up Brijuni National Park.
-2 are large islands, ones that you can visit, and the other 12 are small islands and islets.
+On the west coast of the Istrian Peninsula, you will find 14 islands that make up Brijuni National Park.
+Two of them are large islands, ones that you can visit, and the other 12 are small islands and islets.

 The islands actually used to be the summer residence of Marshal Tito, the Yugoslavian President, until he died in 1980.